-Interested in receiving more information about any of the environmental education workshops we offer?
-Or if you have an ideas that you would like us to explore with you or your school
+Interested in receiving more information about the environmental education workshops and programs we offer?

-Please do not hesitate to register your interest in the Sustainability and Environmental Educators Network open.space@campbelltown.nsw.gov.au
+Please do not hesitate to register your interest in the local Sustainability and Environmental Educators Networks!

+For Campbelltown City Council: open.space@campbelltown.nsw.gov.au